swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-11-save-and-load-the-model-with-mlem.md

 !!! info

-    When a MLEM model is loaded with `mlem.api.load`, loads the model as it was saved without the preprocessing and postprocessing functions.
+    The code `mlem.api.load` loads a MLEM model in its original state, excluding any preprocessing and postprocessing functions applied during saving.

 ### Run the experiment